amishana/AmishaNambiars_BSE_Portfolio/index.md

-﻿# Project Name/Title Goes Here
+﻿# Third Eye for the Visually Impaired
 I am working on a third eye for the visually blind.
+It is a wearable piece of technology that

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|